 01 of 06

-Starting with a Train Set
+Starting With a Train Set

-If your oval of track is leaving you wanting for something more, head to your local hobby shop or the internet and start looking at all of the extra track, trains and accessories available to add to your set.
+If your oval track is leaving you wanting for something more, head to your local hobby shop or the internet and start looking at all of the extra track, trains, and accessories available to add to your set.
 If you don't have a store near you, start with the website of the company that made your set.
 For most companies, these sets are just part of a much larger product line.
-You'll also likely find some good tips on getting started, pre-packaged "expansion sets" of track, maybe even sample track plans.
-You aren't stuck with just one company however.
+You'll also likely find some good tips on getting started, pre-packaged "expansion sets" of the track, maybe even sample track plans.
+You aren't stuck with just one company, however.
 Mixing trains from different brands along with other accessories is usually not an issue at all.

-Great model railroads don't just happen over night.
+Great model railroads don't just happen overnight.
 Add a little at a time and don't be afraid to make changes or even a few mistakes along the way.Continue to 2 of 6 below.

 02 of 06

 Many manufacturers offer track which allows you to build a layout right on the floor without any problems.
 This is great for your first set and when experimenting with some different track plans as you get started, but as your plans get more complicated and especially as you start adding buildings and other scenery, you're going to want a more proper platform.

 The size and shape of your platform will depend on the track design you want to create but also on the space you have available.
 There are many good potential locations to build your model railroad in your home.

 A four-feet by eight-feet sheet of plywood is a common starting point for most train platforms.
 You can start with a full sheet of plywood on a simple support structure.
 You can also go with an "open grid" style platform for more scenic potential.
 As you're just getting started, the blank slate of a full sheet of plywood can be very helpful in working through different plans and ideas.
 You can always come back later and build something larger, differently shaped or even multiple levels later.
 Your first platform doesn't have to be your last.Continue to 3 of 6 below.